FeanorTheElf/he-ring/Readme.md

      - Galois operations can usually be computed in linear time in decomposed form

 Note that in most HE-related situations, you will want the "Ring factorization"-based methods, i.e. use `DoubleRNSRing` for the ciphertext ring and `DecompositionRing` for the plaintext ring.

+* I am considering removing this implementation again, since it does not seem to never have any performance benefits over `DoubleRNSRing`...

 ### Provided RNS operations